OpenJobDescription/openjd-specifications/wiki/2026-02-Expression-Language.md

 `repr_cmd` produces Windows CMD-safe strings suitable for use in `.bat` files.
 Strings containing special characters (`& | < > ^ " ( ) % !` or whitespace) are wrapped in
 double quotes.
-Inside double quotes, `^` and `"` are escaped with `^`, and `%` is doubled to `%%` (required for `.bat` file contexts where `%` triggers variable expansion even inside quotes).
+Inside double quotes, `^` and `"` are escaped with `^`, `%` is doubled to `%%` (required for `.bat` file contexts where `%` triggers variable expansion even inside quotes), and `!` is escaped as `^^!` (required for contexts where `EnableDelayedExpansion` is active — the `^` must be doubled because `cmd.exe` processes `^` escapes before delayed expansion).
 Other special characters are literal within quotes.
+Newline characters (`\n` and `\r`) are stripped from the string before quoting, because `cmd.exe` has no escape sequence for embedding a literal newline in an argument and an unescaped newline inside double quotes would cause `cmd.exe` to treat the remainder as a new command.
 Simple strings without special characters are returned unquoted.

-Note: `repr_cmd` targets the default `cmd.exe` parsing rules without `EnableDelayedExpansion`.
-The `!` character is not escaped; if the output is used in a `.bat` file that enables delayed expansion (`SETLOCAL ENABLEDELAYEDEXPANSION`), `!` will be interpreted as a variable expansion trigger and there is no single escaping that works in both modes.
-Template authors should avoid delayed expansion in scripts that use `repr_cmd` output.
+**Limitations of `cmd.exe` quoting.** Unlike POSIX shells and PowerShell, `cmd.exe` does not support fully general string quoting.
+Modes such as `EnableDelayedExpansion` change how quoting and escaping are interpreted, and there is no single escaping strategy that is correct in all `cmd.exe` configurations simultaneously. `repr_cmd` escapes for default `cmd.exe` parsing rules as used in `.bat` files, and applies `^^!` escaping for `!` as a best-effort defense against delayed expansion.
+The transformations performed by `repr_cmd` do not preserve every input string in all `cmd.exe` modes.
+Template authors who need quoting guarantees beyond what `repr_cmd` provides should use a different script language such as PowerShell or Python, which have well-defined string escaping.

 `repr_pwsh` produces PowerShell literals with proper escaping.
 Strings and paths are wrapped in single quotes with embedded single quotes doubled.
 Booleans become `$true`/`$false`.
 Lists become